Jtschwantes/Prysm/README.md

 ## <span style="color: red">Initialization</span>

 First, download the package.
-(The package is in a "closed beta" state)
+(The package is in a beta state, feel free to clone and play around with it!)

 When you have the package, add the following using statement to permit access to the methods:
 ```C#